 Eight semesters (1 credit each) of participation in a major ensemble on the principal instrument.
-Voice students are required to enroll in Concert Chorale, Men's Choir, or Women's Ensemble.
+Voice students are required to enroll in Schola Corvorum, St. Benedict Singers, or St. Scholastica Singers.
 Wind, brass, and percussion students are required to enroll in Concert Band, Wind Ensemble, or Orchestra.
 String students are required to enroll in Orchestra.
 Piano, organ, and guitar students can participate in the major ensemble of their choice.

-9. Six hours of upper-division music electives (3000-level or higher).
+- 9. Six hours of upper-division music electives (3000-level or higher). - 10.
+Six semesters (P) of Concert Attendance (MUSC-ATT1-6). - 11.
+General Education Requirements.

-- Six semesters (P) of Concert Attendance (MUSC-ATT1-6). - 11.
-General Education Requirements. - Electives to meet the 128 credits required for graduation (must include 40 credit hours of upper-division credit).
+12. Electives to meet the 128 credits required for graduation (must include 40 credit hours of upper-division credit).

-Bachelor of Arts in Music with emphasis in Music Composition (58 credits in music)
+Bachelor of Arts in Music with specialization in Music Composition (58 credits in music)